Blazorise/Blazorise.Articles/news/2025-09-22-release-notes-183/post.md

 ## Upgrading

-This update is fully compatible within the 1.8.x series.
+This update is fully compatible within the **1.8.x** series.
 No breaking changes are expected, but review the fixes above if you depend on specific DataGrid behavior or license banner conditions.

 ## Thank you & commercial support

 Blazorise grows through the support of our community and commercial partners.
-If you rely on Blazorise, consider our commercial licenses, they support ongoing development and provide benefits like priority support and premium themes.
+If you rely on Blazorise, consider our **commercial licenses**, they support ongoing development and provide benefits like priority support and premium themes.

 Explore licensing options here: Blazorise Commercial.
 Your support directly fuels Blazorise's future.